Frank-III/personal_site/src/content/blogs/Welcome_to_my_blog.md

 This blog is made with [Astro](https://astro.build/), a static site generator. <br>
 I'm using [UnoCSS](https://unocss.dev/) for the styling. <br>
-And to host the website, I'm using a Raspberry Pi.
+And to host the website, I'm using GitHub🫡.

 ## How can I contact you ?